DolphinWing/DstTranslate/README.md

-This is a project that includes my work for the games being developed by Klei Entertainment.
+This is a personal project that includes my mod work for the games by Klei Entertainment.

 ### Steam Workshop
 * DST [正體中文包](https://steamcommunity.com/sharedfiles/filedetails/?id=1993780385) <br />